Helping Controlling Parents Ease Up on Their Children

 What Causes Controlling Parents?

-Help for Controlling Parents, Overbearing Parents
+Help for Controlling Parents

-Examine Origins of Authoritarian Style Parenting
+Examine the Origins of the Controlling Parent's Authoritarian Style of Parenting

 Identify and examine the roots.
-Fathers with this strict and narrow parenting approach often follow a parenting compass from childhood.
-Prior experience with their own fathers have carved reactions and rationales forming the basis of their parenting mentality.
+Fathers with this strict and narrow parenting style often follow a parenting compass from childhood.
+Prior experience with their own fathers has carved reactions and rationales forming the basis of their parenting mentality.
 Allegiance to their own father is at odds with today's changing conditions.
-Children with different personalities, families with new stressors, and mothers with different values, are just some of the changes that don't mix well with rigid parenting.
+Children with different personalities, families with new stressors, and mothers with different values are just some of the changes that don't mix well with rigid parenting.
 Despite positive perceptions of their own childhood upbringing, fathers are urged to consider whether their parenting roots are enriching or eroding the soil for family growth.

-Mothers are urged to monitor and mediate so success is realized.
+Mothers, or the un-authoritarian parent, are urged to monitor and mediate so success is realized.
 The lynchpin in discarding the old police state and installing an acceptable co-parenting mission is the mother.
 Children will continue to test the father, fathers will continue to test the children, and mothers will continue to have their patience tested over and over again.
 Signals that wives that send to their husbands when they sense the drill sergeant is about to appear can be agreed upon.

 Doing these things will prevent the damage a controlling parent can do to the children and the family.